Functional central limit theorems for non-local branching Markov processes: Introduction

 Understanding the asymptotic behaviour of supercritical branching processes has long been a topic of great interest, see \cite{bAH1976,bathreya71,bEHK,bmoments,bSNTE2,bJanson,bCLT} and references therein.
 Recently, there has been an increased focus on results for branching processes with non-local branching mechanisms due to their relevance in a wide variety of applications, such as neutron transport \cite{bSNTE2, bSNTE1}, cell division \cite{telomeres, bstrongGF, bLLNGF} and the evolution of traits of individuals \cite{bmarguetLLN}.

-The aim of this article is to study the fluctuations of a general class of supercritical branching Markov processes with non-local branching mechanisms via functional central limit theorems.
+The aim of this article is to provide a unified characterisation of the fluctuations of a general class of supercritical branching Markov processes with non-local branching mechanisms via functional central limit theorems.
 We show that there exist three regimes corresponding to the size of the spectral gap of the process, such that each regime results in different limiting behaviour.
-Results of this kind are well understood for multi-type branching processes \cite{bathreya71,bJanson}, which were then generalised to spatial branching Markov processes \cite{bCLTOU, bCLT,CLTNS} and superprocesses \cite{bsuperOU, bsuperOUren}.
-We generalise these results further: firstly, we establish {\it functional} limit theorems, whereas those presented in \cite{bCLT,CLTNS} only prove convergence of the process in distribution.
-Secondly, we allow for non-local branching mechanisms, where the offspring can be displaced from the parent particle at branching events.
-Finally, we allow for a non-simple leading eigenvalue.
-We also mention the recent work \cite{nicolas} which was developed independently and in parallel to our own.
-In this article, the authors also study a central limit theorem for non-local branching mechanisms under milder assumptions on the stability of the first moment of the branching process but restricted to a simple leading eigenvalue and {convergence in distribution} in the so-called small and critical regimes.
+Results of this kind have been studied in a range of settings, including multi-type branching processes \cite{bathreya71,bJanson}, spatial branching Markov processes \cite{bCLTOU, bCLT,CLTNS}, CMJ processes \cite{CMJ} and superprocesses \cite{bsuperOU, bsuperOUren}.
+We also mention the recent work \cite{nicolas}, developed independently and in parallel to our own, which proves central limit theorems for non-local branching processes under weaker stability assumptions on the first-moment semigroup, but in a framework restricted to a simple leading eigenvalue and to convergence at fixed times in the small and critical regimes.
+The results presented in this article extend this existing literature in several directions. \begin{itemize} \item We treat branching Markov processes in which particles move in a general spatial state space and, at branching times, may give birth to offspring at locations different from that of the parent.
+This simultaneously incorporates spatial motion and genuinely non-local reproduction.
+In this respect, our results go beyond the multi-type setting of \cite{bJanson}, where the state space is finite, and beyond the spatial branching frameworks of \cite{bCLT,CLTNS}, where branching is local in the spatial variable.
+The non-local mechanism is not a purely notational extension: it changes the structure of the second moment formulae and hence the covariance terms appearing in the fluctuation limits.
+In particular, even when the first moment semigroup admits a spectral description analogous to the local case, the second moment and covariance formulae contain new correlation terms arising from the joint law of the offspring locations; these terms disappear or collapse to simpler moments in the local setting.

+\item We allow the leading spectral structure of the first-moment semigroup to be finite-dimensional, rather than assuming a simple Perron eigenvalue.
+In particular, our framework permits several leading eigenfunctions and, more generally, nilpotent Jordan-type components.
+This leads to polynomial corrections in the law of large numbers and in the fluctuation scalings, and is not covered by the simple-eigenvalue assumptions in \cite{nicolas,bJanson,bCLT,CLTNS}.